JuliaDocs/Documenter.jl/docs/src/man/doctests.md

 ```

 Now, when users type `?MyModule` in the REPL, they'll see the contents of the readme
 file, and doctest blocks in the readme file will be tested.
+Be sure to call
+`MyModule._update_module_doc()` before running the doctests.